Loki-Astari/loki-astari.github.io/source/_posts/2014-12-30-c-plus-plus-by-example-smart-pointer.markdown

 The standard has chosen to go with a pre-condition (a very common C++ practice: do not impose an overhead on all your users (to spare problems for the beginner), but rather provide a mechanism to check the state for those that need to do so; so they can choose to pay the overhead when they need to and not every time).
 We can do the same here but we have not provided any mechanism for the user to check the state of the smart pointer.
 ###Problem 4: Const Correctness
-When accessing the owned object via a smart pointer we are not affecting the state of our smart pointer so any member that basically returns the object (without changing the state of the smart pointer) should be marked cost.
+When accessing the owned object via a smart pointer we are not affecting the state of our smart pointer so any member that basically returns the object (without changing the state of the smart pointer) should be marked const.
 ```cpp Not const

                 T* operator->() {return data;}